isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-Communal Feeding in Post–war Singapore.md

 The Social Welfare Department’s first official report, *Beginnings*, describes the process of buying lunch:

-The customer enters by one of perhaps several lanes leading to a ticket box.
+“The customer enters by one of perhaps several lanes leading to a ticket box.
 He buys his ticket and passes on to a long serving counter where the complete meal is handed to him in a mess tin [or an enamel plate] by a server in exchange for his ticket.
-On his way to his table he passes other counters where he can pick up his spoon and his mug, and dip them in a sterilizer; where he can collect files past yet another counter where occasionally he will find on sale things like fruit, tinned provisions and cigarettes, which otherwise he could only get at inflated prices from profiteering street hawkers, agents for the most part of the black market.[^9]
+On his way to his table he passes other counters where he can pick up his spoon and his mug, and dip them in a sterilizer; where he can collect files past yet another counter where occasionally he will find on sale things like fruit, tinned provisions and cigarettes, which otherwise he could only get at inflated prices from profiteering street hawkers, agents for the most part of the black market”.[^9]

 By the end of 1946, about 10 People’s Restaurants were in operation at refurbished godowns, or as part of existing buildings, including one in the “boxing arena of an Amusement Park.”[^10] These restaurants were located in “Telok Ayer, Seng Poh Road, Queen Street, Handy Road, Happy World, Katong Kitchen/ New World, Maxwell Road, and Harbour Board.”[^11] As the People’s Restaurants were targeted at workers, it only served lunch five days a week.